 The principal distinction between the terms "lawful" and "legal" is that the former contemplates the substance of law, the latter the form of law.
 To say of an act that it is "lawful" implies that it is authorized, sanctioned, or at any rate not forbidden, by law.
-To say that it is "legal" implies that it is done or performed in accordance with the forms and use formed in accordance with the forms and usages of law, or in a technical manner.
+To say that it is "legal" implies that it is done or performed in accordance with the forms and usages of law, or in a technical manner.
 In this sense "illegal" approaches the meaning of "invalid."
-For example, a contract or will evacuted without the required formalities, might be said to be invalid or illegal, but could not be described as unlawful.
-Further, the word "lawful" more clearly implies an ethical content than does "legal."
-The latter goes no furtent than does "legal."
-The latter goes no turther than to denote compliance, with positive, technical, or formal rules; while the former usually imports a moral substance or ethical permissibility.
+For example, a contract or will, executed without the required formalities, might be said to be invalid or illegal, but could not be described as unlawful.
+Further, the word "lawful" more clearly implies an ethical content than does" legal. " The latter goes no further than to denote compliance with positive, technical, or formal rules; while the former usually imports a moral substance or ethical permissibility.
 A further distinction is that the word "legal" is used as the synonym of "constructive," which "lawful" is not.
-Thus "legal fraud" is fraud implied or inferred by law or mode out by construction.
-"Lawful" law, or made out by construction.
+Thus "legal fraud" is fraud implied or inferred bylaw, ormadeout by construction.
 "Lawful fraud" would be a contradiction of terms.
 Again, "legal" is used as the antithesis of "equitable."
-Thus, we speak of "legal assets," "legal estate," etc., but not of "lawful assets," or "lawful estate."
-But there are some connections in which the two words are used as exact equivalents.
+Thus, we speak of "legal assets," "legal estate, "etc., but not of "lawful assets" or "lawful estate."
+But there are some connections in which the two words areused as exact equivalents.
 Thus, a "lawful" writ, warrant, or process is the same as a "legal" writ, warrant, or process.

--Lawful age.
-Full age; majorny, ally the age of twenty-one years, though sometion as to a female.
-See McKim v. times eighteen as to a female.
-See McKim v.
-Handy, 4 Md.
-Ch.
-237.-Lawful authorities.
+LAWFUL AGE.
+Full age; majority; generally the age of twenty-one years.

+LAWFUL AUTHORITIES.
 The expression "lawful authorities," used in our treaty with Spain, refers to persons who exercised the power of making grants by authority of the crown.
+9 Pet.
+711.

-Mitchel v.
-U. S., 9 Pet.
-711, 9 L. Ed.
-283.-Lawful discharge.
-Such 711, 9 L. Ed.
-283.-Lawrui discharge in insolvency as exonerates the debter from his debts.
-Mason v.
-Haile, 12 a discharge in insolvency as exonerates the debtor from his debts.
-Mason v.
-Haile, 12 Wheat.
-370, 6 L. Ed.
-660.-Lawful entry.
-An entry on real estate, by one out of possession, under claim or color of right and without force or fraud.
-See Stouffer v.
-Harlan, 68 Kan.
-135, 74 Pac.
-613, 64 L. R. A. 320, 104 Am.
-St. Rep. 396.-Lawful goods.
-Whatever is not prohibited to be exported by the positive law of the country, even though it be contraband of war; for a neutral has a right to carry such goods at his own risk.
-Seton v.
-Low, 1 Johns.
+LAWFUL DISCHARGE.
+Such a discharge in insolvency as exonerates the debtor from his debts.
+12 Wheat.
+370.

+LAWFUL GOODS.
+Whatever is not

+of the country, even though it be contraband of war; for a neutral has a right to carry such goods at his own risk.
+1 Johns.
 Cas.
-(N. Y.) 1; Skidmore v.
-Desdoity, 2 Johns.
+1; 2 Johns.
 Cas.
+77; Id.
+120.

-(N. Y.) 77; Juhel v.
-Rhinelander, 2 Johns.
-Cas.
-(N. Y.) 120.-Lawful heirs.
-See Heir.-Lawful man.
-A freeman, unattainted, and capable of bearing oath; a legalishomo.-Lawful money.
+LAWFUL MAN.
+A freeman, unattainted. and capable of bearing oath; a logalis homo.

+LAWFUL MONEY.
 Money which is a legal tender in payment of debts; e. g., gold and silver coined at the mint.